Bron222/TicTacToe/README.md

 ### OVERVIEW OF SYSTEM

-This project is a simple single-player tic tac toe game allowing a player to challenge the computer.
+This project is a simple single-player tic-tac-toe game allowing a player to challenge the computer.
 User entries have been user validated to ensure smooth playing prevent app crashing.
 This app utitlized 2-D arrays to hold user's tic tac toe data.

 ### INSTRUCTIONS ON USE